 Continuous bond – Allows an importer to have shipments arrive through any port during the balance of a year.

 Single entry bond – is as the name implies covers a single entry.
 These bonds are good for a specific shipment arriving through a designated port.
 Additionally, a single transaction bond can cover up to five import shipments within a 12 month period.

 Often a customs broker spends time educating importers about the process including bond issuance.
 The broker may offer services pending the outcome of the U.S. customs bond verification process.
 A customs bond broker can actually write the bond in conjunction with the surety company.

 A customs bond is required for all imports entering the country.
 There is no way around this fact.
 There is also no way to get anything done regarding customs clearance without a tax identification number.
 The U.S. customs bond verification process will let brokers know the bond status of an importer.

 In working with a customs broker, the U.S. bond verification process is just one part of the overall process.
-Customs clearance is very detailed and requires specific information for this document driven side of business.
+Customs clearance is very detailed and requires specific information for this document-driven side of the business.

 A bit of advice to importers is to know the product they are intending to have shipped.
 In regard to the product, know the details about the materials used to make it and other components.
 Seemingly insignificant details like a plastic zipper versus a metal zipper can mean the difference in customs duty and taxes.

 Importers will ask a customs broker how much duty, taxes and fees will be for a shipment.
 The Customs Border Patrol (CBP) is the agency that sets the rate of duty, taxes and fees at the port of entry.
 However, a broker can give an estimate based on what the products in the shipment are made of.

 Another good piece of advice for importers is to know who they are buying a product from to avoid problems.
 It’s the responsibility of the importer to be proactive in this process.